Hólmar Örn Eyjólfsson: Rosenborg

 At the start of the 2016 season, Eyjólfsson made his first appearance of the season, starting the whole game, in a 1–0 loss against Odds in the opening game of the season.
 After missing one match, he returned to the starting line–up against Vålerenga on 2 April 2016 and helped Rosenberg keep a clean sheet, in a 1–0 win.
 Eyjólfsson then played two out of the club's next three matches, as he helped Rosenberg keep five consecutive clean sheets between 19 March 2016 and 16 April 2016.
 A week later on 24 April 2016, Eyjólfsson scored his first goal of the season, in a 4–0 win over Viking.
 Since the start of the 2016 season, he continued to establish himself in the starting eleven, forming a centre–back partnership with either Reginiussen, Jørgen Skjelvik and Bjørdal.
 Eyjólfsson scored his second goal of the season, scoring from a header, in a 3–1 win against IFK Norrköping in the first leg of the UEFA Champions League second round on 13 July 2016.
-In the return leg, he helped the club advance to the next round despite losing 3–2, which Rosenberg won 5–4 on aggragate.
+In the return leg, he helped the club advance to the next round despite losing 3–2, which Rosenberg won 5–4 on aggregate.
 After being dropped to the substitute bench for two matches, Eyjólfsson returned to the starting line–up against Viking on 11 August 2016 and helped the club keep a clean sheet, in a 2–0 win.
 Following this, he regained his first team place, forming a centre–back partnership with Reginiussen, Skjelvik and Bjørdal.
 Eyjólfsson then started the whole game against Molde on 24 September 2016, and helped the club keep a clean sheet win 4–0 to become champions for the second time in a row.
 He then scored his third goal of the season, in a 2–0 win over Bodø/Glimt in the last game of the season, which saw the opposition team relegated.
 Eyjólfsson then started the whole game against Kongsvinger in the final of the Norwegian Football Cup and helped Rosenberg win 4–0 to win the Cup for the second time, just as it was in the league.
 Despite being absent on three occasions during the 2016 season, he went on to make thirty-five appearances and scoring two times in all competitions.